Guidance for UK businesses on rules for selling services to Italy.

-If you’re a UK business providing services in Italy, you’ll need to follow Italian regulations about:
+If you are a UK business offering services in Italy, you will need to follow Italian regulations about:

-- acquiring authorisations or licences to provide a service
+- getting authorisations or licences to provide a service

 - complying with specific local business regulations